-The SWYC Anglers designed, obtained all permits, and built a grow out pen for white sea bass, in 1996, to help restore depleted stocks as a result of overfishing.
+In 1996 the SWYC Anglers designed, obtained all permits, and built a grow out pen for white sea bass to help restore depleted stocks as a result of overfishing.
 To date, this facility, funded entirely by the Anglers, has released 30,000 healthy white sea bass.
 To read about this program, go to the Anglers section of the website.

-The Melges 24 Nationals were held at SWYC on 1996.
-We had thirty two boats from across the country...including three World Champions.
+The Melges 24 Nationals were held at SWYC in 1996.
+We had 32 boats from across the country...including three World Champions.
 The winners were from Lake Geneva, Wisconsin.

 In 2003, Southwestern Yacht Club won the prestigious Sir Thomas Lipton Cup in two exciting days of racing, May 17-18.
 In accepting the Cup, Commodore Wachtler said, "It is the most fantastic thing that has happened to Southwestern Yacht Club...the biggest honor one of our sailing teams has ever achieved".

-The Olympic Pre-Trails were held in Southern California in 2006 under the organizing authority of U.S. Sailing.
-The Finn Class was at Newport Harbor Yacht Club; the Star Class was at Cal Yacht Club; the Toronado was at San Diego Yacht Club; and Southwestern Yacht Club hosted the Olympic 49'ers.
-Former SWYC Junior Tim Wadlow with Chris Rast won the Pre-Trails.
+The Olympic Pre-Trials were held in Southern California in 2006 under the organizing authority of U.S. Sailing.
+The Finn Class was at Newport Harbor Yacht Club; the Star Class was at Cal Yacht Club; the Toronado was at San Diego Yacht Club; and Southwestern Yacht Club hosted the Olympic 49ers.
+Former SWYC Junior Tim Wadlow with Chris Rast won the Pre-Trials.

 This regatta was actually a multi-year commitment as SWYC held the Olympic 49er class National Championship in November, 2007.
 Racing was initially very close until SWYC's Tim Wadlow and Chris Rast gained the lead mid-regatta and sailed away with the right to represent the USA at the 2008 Olympics at Quindao, China.

-US Sailing, the national governing body for the sport of sailing awarded its prestigious trophy for Race Management, named the St. Petersburg Yacht Club Trophy, to Southwestern Yacht Club.
-Our Race Management group was honored "for its outstanding organization and execution of the 49'er Olympic Trails from October 3-14, 2007".
+US Sailing, the national governing body for the sport of sailing, awarded its prestigious trophy for Race Management, the St. Petersburg Yacht Club Trophy, to Southwestern Yacht Club.
+Our Race Management group was honored "for its outstanding organization and execution of the 49er Olympic Trials from October 3-14, 2007."

 Commodore Hemond receives the St. Petersburg Trophy

 With the lease with the Port Authority set to expire in 2011, a negotiation team was set up in 2003.
 Meetings were held with the Port's Real Estate, Engineering and Architectural groups, and with other Yacht Clubs having the same lease expiration date.
 Any new lease required substantial improvements to the property by the tenant.
-In 2004, the Economic Evaluation Team, and in 2005 the Renovation Evaluation Teams were formed.
-The work of these groups produced the $8 Million Five Year Plan that was approved by the membership (11/05), the Banks and the Port.
+In 2004, the Economic Evaluation Team, and in 2005, the Renovation Evaluation Teams, were formed.
+The work of these groups produced the $8 Million Five Year Plan that was approved by the membership (11/05), the banks and the Port.
 With these approvals, work began on a new Clubhouse in 2008.
 During construction, a temporary Clubhouse consisting of three trailers was utilized.
 Though small in size, the members utilized it to continue traditional Club activities.
-The Port also required that "Public Art" be included in the project.
+The Port also required that public art be included in the project.
 A mural along the entrance wall was selected by the members.
-The parking lot was regraded and resurfaced to make sure all runoff went into the storm sewer system, and not into the bay.
+The parking lot was regraded and resurfaced to make sure all runoff went into the storm sewer system, not into the bay.